 Cultural development could be woven through economic initiatives, with a cultural enterprise hub combining Gaelic language learning spaces with tourism facilities, creative business units and performance areas.
 For recreational and leisure facilities, where local provision might prove uneconomic, partnerships with neighbouring communities could provide sustainable solutions, such as shared use of the South Skye Community Campus in Broadford and the Lochalsh Leisure Centre in Kyle of Lochalsh.
-It is noted that there are no purpose-built indoor sports facilities and this might be something that could be accommodated at Kilbeg and shared with neighbouring areas.
+There are no purpose-built indoor sports facilities, and this might be something that could be accommodated within the Kilbeg development envelope and shared with neighbouring areas.